 Important: after starting P2PP for the first time, please ensure you download your observing runs and instrument packages through the "Download/Refresh Observing Runs" menu under the "File" menu.

-Version 3.4.2 of P2PP includes new features that allow the software to communicate with the unified GuideCam tool when it is running on the same machine.
+Versions 3.4.2 and above of P2PP include new features that allow the software to communicate with the unified GuideCam tool when it is running on the same machine.
 Because the exchanges between the two tools make use of a specific TCP port, it is not possible anymore to have several instances of P2PP running at the same time on the same machine.
 In practice it is thus not feasible to have a system-wide installation of P2PP shared between several users.

-The format of the internal data cache of P2PP 3.4.2 is backward compatible with version 3.4.1.
-In case you wish to retrieve OBs present in the local cache of your 3.4.1 installation, simply copy the whole contents of the "p2pp-3.4.1/cache" directory to "p2pp-3.4.2/cache" before starting to work with the new version.
+The format of the internal data cache of P2PP 3.4.3 is backward compatible with version 3.4.1 and 3.4.2.
+In case you wish to retrieve OBs present in the local cache of your 3.4.1/3.4.2 installation, simply copy the whole contents of the "p2pp-3.4.x/cache" directory to "p2pp-3.4.3/cache" before starting to work with the new version.
 Note that it is however not possible to do the same with versions 3.4.0 or earlier.
 In case you need to transfer some OBs from your earlier installation of P2PP, please run the old version of the software, select the OBs and use the command "File > Export" to create a backup.
-Then, start P2PP 3.4.2 and use the function "File > Import" to ingest the OBs into the new version of P2PP.
+Then, start P2PP 3.4.3 and use the function "File > Import" to ingest the OBs into the new version of P2PP.

 This page does not contain any XSHOOTER-specific information